GimelStudio/GimelStudio/README.md

 # Discord & Gitter

-If you'd like to join development, help with the UI design or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK) or [Gitter](https://gitter.im/Gimel-Studio/community).
+If you'd like to join development, help with the UI design, UI translations or have questions, comments and ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK) or [Gitter](https://gitter.im/Gimel-Studio/community).
 These are places where you can chat with the developers and project contributors and get the latest updates on development.

 # Vision